-- (1) Subject to the following restrictions (Protocol Section 18.7.1, Load Profiling of Time-Of-Use Metered ESI ID) all Competitive Retailers (CRs) have the right to offer TOU Schedules in all Transmission and/or Distribution Service Provider (TDSP) service territories: - (a) Within each TDSP service territory, a CR may offer only those schedules that either: - (i) Were in effect in that service territory for an existing TOU TDSP tariff prior to December 31, 2000; or - (ii) Are agreed to by the TDSP. - (b) Implementation of any new TOU Schedule is subject to the ERCOT and Texas Standard Electronic Transaction (TX SET) change control process. - (c) Within an investor-owned TDSP service territory, only TOU Schedules approved by the Public Utility Commission of Texas (PUCT) for use in that territory may be used. - (2) The right to use TOU Schedules, subject to restrictions 1 and 2, applies in both investor-owned TDSP service territories and in other territories if Non Opt-In Entities (NOIEs) opt in.
-For purposes of TOU Schedule management, all TOU

-Schedules for other territories that opt into the market shall be considered new TOU Schedules and therefore subject to the new TOU Schedule process in Section 16.1.2, Establishing New Time-Of-Use Schedules.
+- (1) Subject to the following restrictions (Protocol Section 18.7.1, Load Profiling of Time-Of-Use Metered ESI ID) all Competitive Retailers (CRs) have the right to offer TOU Schedules (TOUSs) in all Transmission and/or Distribution Service Provider (TDSP) service territories: - (a) Within each TDSP service territory, a CR may offer only TOUSs that are listed in Appendix D, Profile Decision Tree; and - (b) Implementation of any new TOUS is subject to the ERCOT and Texas Standard Electronic Transaction (TX SET) change control process. - (2) The right to use TOUSs, subject to restrictions (1) and (2) stated above, applies in both investor-owned TDSP service territories, in Non Opt-In Entities (NOIEs) territories if they opt in, and in any new TDSP territories.
+For purposes of TOUS management, all TOUSs for NOIE or TDSP territories that opt into the market shall be considered new TOUS and therefore subject to the new TOUSs process in Section 16.1.1, Establishing New Time-Of-Use Schedules.